janelia-arduino/TMC2209/README.md

 The driver may be disabled in two ways, either in hardware or in software, and the driver must be enabled in both ways in order to drive a motor.

+To enable the driver in software, or optionally in both hardware and software, use the enable() method.

+To disable the driver in software, or optionally in both hardware and software, use the disable() method.

 ### Hardware Enable

-The TMC2209 chip has an enable not input pin that switches off the power stage, all motor outputs floating, when the pin is driven to a high level, independent of software settings.
+The TMC2209 chip has an enable input pin that switches off the power stage, all motor outputs floating, when the pin is driven to a high level, independent of software settings.

-The chip itself is hardware enabled by default, but many stepper driver boards pull the enable not input pin high, which causes the driver to be disabled by default.
+The chip itself is hardware enabled by default, but many stepper driver boards pull the enable input pin high, which causes the driver to be disabled by default.

+To hardware enable the driver using this library, use the setHardwareEnablePin method to assign a microcontroller pin to contol the TMC2209 enable line.

-To hardware enable the driver, pull the enable not pin low, either with a jumper or with an output pin from the microcontroller.
+To hardware enable the driver without using this library, pull the enable pin low, either with a jumper or with an output pin from the microcontroller.

-This library does not control an enable output, but the method disabledByInputPin() can be used to tell if the driver is disabled in hardware.
+The method hardwareDisabled() can be used to tell if the driver is disabled in hardware.

 ### Software Enable